ContextBolt SEO Free for 7 days. Keyword data, Google SERPs and backlinks, inside Claude. SEO data inside Claude. Start free trial

 I am not going to pretend they are never the answer, because that would cost me your trust and you would be right to leave.

 Buy Klue if you have a sales team losing deals to named competitors, a Salesforce pipeline, and a product marketer to own the battlecards.
-That is the exact situation it was built for, and nothing at $39 a month replaces it.
+That is the exact situation it was built for, and no DIY setup replaces it.
 Buy Crayon if you run a broader CI program across product marketing, leadership, and sales, and you need one intelligence source feeding all of them.
 Both earn their price when a team consumes the output and the return shows up in closed revenue.

 If you have any of that, stop reading a founder blog and go book the demo.
 This post is for the other person, the one who watched the quote land and knew immediately it was built for a company they are trying to become, not the one they are today.